YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 >Lo and behold, owing to solid FP and Reload as well as a good skill the Saberface's damage output is pretty good.
 DD secondary guns however mean she won't really be able to defend herself properly.

 ![BB](https://azurlane.koumakan.jp/w/images/8/87/WarspiteChibi.png "HMS Warspite") - **[HMS Warspite](https://azurlane.koumakan.jp/Warspite)** **(T1.5 if deployed w/ Queen Elizabeth)**
-* Skill: Every 15s, fires a 2-bullet AP salvo at the furthermost target.
-This salvo will automatically crit.
+* Skill:
+  * Every 15s and *aimed at the farthest available target*, launch a [barrage](http://p3.qhimg.com/t017ab6c9c3280c635e.gif).
+    * The 2 SHELLS are modified by 100% of Warspite's FP (80% in PvP), always crit and deal 154 bdmg with 30/130/110 mods.

 - Desc: "The Queen's Royal Corgi".
 >Warspite's historical achievements may be impressive, but AL does little justice to them beyond giving her the highest base FP of all BB (PR notwithstanding) and an okay statline elsewhere.
 What brings her down is partly her effective FP being lower than many others', but mostly her useless skill: an automated, autocritting barrage sounds great, until you realise it struggles immensely hitting anything that's not a stationary target and that the AP modifier makes it useless against the very common Light Armour in the game.